Black Heath: 1850 – Present Day

 A. F. D. Gifford (A. F. D. is for Adolphus Frederick Danberry) was a widowed Englishman who initially came to Virginia as the attorney for the Chesterfield Coal and Iron Mining Company.
 However, the company had declined since 1844 when a major explosion had killed 11 miners.
 Gifford later became the vice president of the Richmond and Danville Railroad and was involved in local politics.
 In 1845, he married Mary Ann Johnson, daughter of the Virginia lawyer Chapman Johnson.
 They had three children between 1847 and 1853 and also took care of Mary Ann's deceased brother Carter Page Johnson's two children.
+Before moving into Black Heath around the 1850s, Gifford lived in a house closer to Midlothian off of the Buckingham road between Falling Creek and the village.
 In 1850, A. F. D. Gifford had 124 slaves (119 men and boys and 5 women and girls), making him a very wealthy man and in 1861, he had two slave children.
 During the first couple years of the Civil War, Gifford traveled to England in an attempt to secure munitions for the Confederate Army.
 Upon his return to Virginia in January 1862, however, his ship sunk, probably while trying to run the Union blockade.
 Gifford's death led to his widow, Mary Gifford, becoming dependent.
 She, along with many other Southern dependent women, had to apply for a job "signing and numbering Confederate notes" at the Confederate States Treasury office.

-With A. F. D. Gifford's death, Black Heath eventually passed to William B. Ball (B. is for Bernard), the last known occupant of the estate.
+With A. F. D. Gifford's death, Black Heath laid dormant until William B. Ball (B. is for Bernard) assumed residence and became the last known occupant of the estate.
 In the June 20, 1868, issue of the Richmond Daily Dispatch, William B. Ball is listed as the administrator of A. F. D. Gifford and probably moved into Black Heath when the impoverished Gifford family moved out.
 W. B. Ball graduated from Jefferson Medical College and was a local doctor who served in the Midlothian area of Chesterfield County.
 At one point he was also one of three company doctors for the Midlothian Coal Mining Company.
 When the Civil War broke out he became a captain in Company B in the 4th Virginia Cavalry of the Confederate States Army.
 By 1862, he had been promoted to colonel.
 After the war, he was a surgeon in Chesterfield County and the state commissioner of fish culture.
 He died on January 10, 1872, at the Exchange Hotel in Richmond.
 His wife died 28 years later, on April 4, 1900, in Richmond.
 Col. William B. Ball's administrator was Clarence H. Flournoy, sheriff of Chesterfield County.
-C. H. Flournoy was from a prominent Huguenot Chesterfield family and was the sheriff of Chesterfield County from 1872-1880.
+C. H. Flournoy was from a prominent Huguenot Chesterfield family and was the sheriff of Chesterfield County from 1872 to 1880.